C1.1 Identify and describe repeating and growing patterns, including patterns found in real-life contexts.

 • 144, 72, 36, … (Divide by two to obtain the next term.)

-Pattern core: smallest part of a non-numerical pattern from which the pattern rule is created.
+Pattern core: Composition of the least number of elements in a pattern from which a pattern rule can be created.

 Repeating Pattern